-The Java application runs on most of the systems including Linux, Mac, and Windows.
+The Java application runs on most of the systems, including Linux, Mac, and Windows.
 Installing Java poses a high-security risk and it is not recommended to use Java unless you require it for your business environment.
-Generally, users remove Java either for improving the system security or remove the older Java versions in order to install the latest versions.
+Generally, users remove Java either to improve the system security or to remove the older Java versions in order to install the latest versions.

 Java listing in Control Panel remains even after uninstalling it

 Uninstalling Java is not at all a strenuous task.
 Java users can uninstall the versions of Java manually, identical to how you would uninstall any other software application from the Windows system.
 However, some users still see the Java icon in the Windows Control Panel even after uninstalling the Java program.
 This happens due to the incomplete uninstall process.
 After Java uninstallation, the Java registry keys are still present in the Windows registry despite removing the Java program from the system.
 This usually occurs if the Java installer fails to remove the registry keys from the Windows registry during the Java uninstalling process.
 Since the registry key is still present in the Windows registry, Java is still visible on the Windows Control Panel.

 To fix this problem, users may have to clean up the corrupted registry key that leads to incomplete installation.
 Additionally, users may want to run the Microsoft utility or manually edit the registry.
 In this article, we explain how to remove the Java listing in Windows Install/Remove programs.

 1] Run the Program Install & Uninstall Troubleshooter

 If you face difficulty removing software, the corrupted registry keys are the main culprit.
 Running the Program Install & Uninstall Troubleshooter will repair the corrupted registry keys automatically.
 Following steps will guide you on how to run the Microsoft utility

 Click on Run or Open in the File Download dialog box.